precisep/Loan-Installment-Calculator/README.md

 This project demostrates how to build a simple software package and deploy it online using the streamlit framework.

 ### Task:
-Create a function that calculates the montly installment of a loan.
+Create a function that calculates the monthly installment of a loan.

 ### The formula: